FreedomBen/breakout71/Readme.md

 ## To do

 - add check for translation variable present in one language but not english
-- remove mentions of "puck" from store descriptions : fdroid, play store, itchio
+- remove mentions of "paddle" from store descriptions : fdroid, play store, itchio
+- don't show already picked perk in gold

 ## Done

+- If last ball is out of bound, spend a life to rest it to the paddle location
+- smaller rainbow icon
+- fixed default color in level editor

 ## 29179087

 - added levels from obigre : Profit motive, Home, Last leaf, Peaceful Dove, Corporate dress